 I don't think you're ever going to see Mueller go before any committee because I don't think Mueller can answer the tough questions.

-And I think at some point the Democrats are going to realize that this is gonna backfire and boomerang, although never underestimate their stupidity uh in all of this.
+And I think at some point the Democrats are going to realize that this is going to backfire and boomerang, although never underestimate their stupidity in all of this.

-These investigations, in some cases, were went on for years and still the same conclusion.
+These investigations, in some cases, went on for years and still the same conclusion.

 The nine-month investigation by the FBI, they had nothing in the lead up to the appointment of Robert Mueller.

-In a the House Intel committee investigation, the only thing they discovered was deep state operatives abusing their power at a level that was unprecedented.
+Then the House Intel Committee investigation, the only thing they discovered was deep state operatives abusing their power at a level that was unprecedented.

 And then, of course, you had the bipartisan Senate committee conclusion, then the Mueller report conclusion.